-If you want to cut back on some carbs to help balance out the piece of pie…or two you’ll be having after dinner, I highly suggest making this Cheesy Cauliflower Casserole!
+If you want to cut back on some carbs to help balance out the piece of deep dish apple pie…or two you’ll be having after dinner, I highly suggest making this Cheesy Cauliflower Casserole!

 This casserole is based off of the recipe for my Skinny Cheesy Potato Casserole.
 The texture and flavor are very similar to that of traditional mashed potatoes, especially when you add in the mix-ins that I did.

 Low-fat cream cheese and Greek yogurt not only add a little tang and creaminess to the cauliflower casserole, but protein as well.
 Sharp cheddar cheese and mozzarella make it super cheesy and for extra flavor be sure to add in the green onions and smoked paprika.

 This Cheesy Cauliflower Casserole will be a delicious side dish to add to your Thanksgiving table as well as a nice alternative to the carb heavy mashed potatoes that you or some of your guests might be looking for.